The DMV driver violation point system helps to identify drivers who commit several traffic violations during a specific time period.

 - Left the scene of an accident that includes property damage or the injury of a domestic animal

-- NEW: Cell Phone violations carry three points as of October 2011.
+- Cell Phone violations carry three points if issued between October 2011 and May 2013.

 - Disobey traffic control device